-Please refrain from sending visibility materials to individual email addresses of the Info team members, as these block individual inboxes and will be deleted immediately.
+Please refrain from sending visibility materials to individual email addresses of the EUD Info team members, as these block individual inboxes and will be deleted immediately.
 The functional mailbox should be used instead.
-Due to a high number of requests, please allow at least a week for the Info team to react to your materials, although we do try to clear them as fast as we can.
-In urgent cases, send an e-mail to Aleksandar Djordjevic and Nadezda Dramicanin informing them that materials are waiting to be approved.
+Due to a high number of requests, please allow at least a week for the EUD Info team to react to your materials, although we do try to clear them as fast as we can.
+In urgent cases, send an e-mail to Aleksandar Djordjevic and Nadezda Dramicanin (temporary replacement Danijela Bozovic) informing them that materials are waiting to be approved.